pschatzmann/ESP32-A2DP/README.md

 ## Digital Sound Processing

 You can use this library stand alone, but it is part of my [audio-tools](https://github.com/pschatzmann/arduino-audio-tools) project.
-So you can easily enhance this functionality with sound effects, use filters, use alternative audio sinks or audio sources, do FFT etc. Here is a [simple example](https://github.com/pschatzmann/arduino-audio-tools/blob/main/examples/examples-basic-api/basic-a2dp-fft/basic-a2dp-fft.ino) how you can analyse the audio data with FFT.
+So you can easily enhance this functionality with sound effects, use filters or an equilizer, use alternative audio sinks or audio sources, do FFT etc. Here is a [simple example](https://github.com/pschatzmann/arduino-audio-tools/blob/main/examples/examples-basic-api/basic-a2dp-fft/basic-a2dp-fft.ino) how you can analyse the audio data with FFT.

 ## Documentation